kelani-culture/My_Devops_Journey/Module_1/lamp101.md

 This concludes our **LAMP** setup

-CREDIT to [Steghub](https://steghub.com/) for giving this opportunity
+CREDIT to [Steghub](https://steghub.com/) for me giving this opportunity